The Hitchhiker's Guide to the Galaxy (film): Development

 Bringing The Hitchhiker's Guide to a theatrical version started as early as the 1970s, as documented in The Greatest Sci-Fi Movies Never Made by David Hughes.
-Douglas Adams had been approached by one unnamed producer and separately by the American Broadcasting Company network during the 1970s to turn the book into a film, but Adams refused both offers, as he feared they wanted to turn the work into "Star Wars with jokes".
+Douglas Adams had been approached by one unnamed producer and separately by the ABC network during the 1970s to turn the book into a film, but Adams refused both offers, as he feared they wanted to turn the work into "Star Wars with jokes".
 In 1982, Adams signed an option for the film with producers Ivan Reitman, Joe Medjuck and Michael C. Gross, and completed three scripts for them.
 As part of the rewrites, Medjuck and Gross offered the idea of bringing in either Bill Murray or Dan Aykroyd to play Ford Prefect.
 However, Aykroyd separately proposed a different story to Reitman, which led to this project becoming the basis for Ghostbusters.
 This left Adams flustered about the film's development in making sure there was the necessary commitment to the project.
-However, the event did serve the idea of making Prefect an American as to better draw in that audience.
+However, the event did generate the idea of making Prefect an American as to better draw in that audience.
+The project was sold in 1997 to Caravan Pictures, which was eventually becoming Spyglass Entertainment, with Disney planning on to release under its Hollywood Pictures label, but it was soon transferred to the Walt Disney Pictures label, and finally its Touchstone Pictures label.

 Movement on the film was quiet until around 2001, when director Jay Roach, using the clout he had gained from Austin Powers: International Man of Mystery and Meet the Parents, secured a new deal with Adams and production through Disney.
 Adams wrote a new script, and Roach sought talent like Spike Jonze to direct, Hugh Laurie to play Arthur, and Jim Carrey as Zaphod, but then Adams died on 11 May 2001.
 Neither Roach nor the film's executive producer Robbie Stamp wanted to see their work go for naught after Adams' death.
 Roach brought in Karey Kirkpatrick to complete the screenplay based on Adams' final draft, submitted just before his death.
 Kirkpatrick used what notes Adams had left, finding that Adams was willing to go off the book's narrative to adapt to the film.
 He considered his screenplay something in the spirit that Adams had set out based on the whole of Adams' work.

 Some time after Adams' death, Roach decided to drop out of the project, and, on recommendation from Jonze – one of several directors asked to do the film – Roach turned to director Garth Jennings and producer Nick Goldsmith, collectively known as Hammer & Tongs, to take up the work.

 Casting

+When casting the characters, the studio tried to include American actors to attract an American audience.
+In doing so, they also made a conscious effort to limit the influence of American culture on the movie to keep the interest of the original British audience.

-In a Slashdot interview, Stamp stated the following about the cast:
+In an interview with Slashdot, Stamp stated the following about the cast: